IgniteUI/igniteui-docfx/en/components/grid.md

 |Grid nested in parent container | When grid's [`width`]({environment:angularApiUrl}/classes/igxgridcomponent.html#width) is not set and it is placed in a parent container with defined dimensions, the grid spans to this container.|
 |Grid `OnPush` ChangeDetectionStrategy |The grid operates with `ChangeDetectionStrategy.OnPush` so whenever some customization appears make sure that the grid is notified about the changes that happens.|
 | Columns have a minimum allowed column width.
 Depending on the [`displayDensity`]({environment:angularApiUrl}/classes/igxgridcomponent.html#displaydensity) option, they are as follows: <br/>"compact": 24px <br/> "cosy": 32px <br/> "comfortable ": 48px | If width less than the minimum allowed is set it will not affect the rendered elements.
 They will render with the minimum allowed width for the corresponding [`displayDensity`]({environment:angularApiUrl}/classes/igxgridcomponent.html#displaydensity).
 This may lead to an unexpected behavior with horizontal virtualization and is therefore not supported.
+| Row height is not affected by the height of cells that are not currently rendered in view. | In case a custom column template that changes the cell height is defined but is not currently in view the row height will not be affected.
+The row will be affected only while the related column is scrolled in view.

 <div class="divider--half"></div>